 Read the Clarkson University Policy on Research With Human Subjects in sections 6.4 Research and Consulting and 6.5 Research Involving Human Subjects of the Clarkson University Operations Manual and applicable sections of the Clarkson University Human Research Protection Program Policy and Procedure Manual.

 When familiar with Clarkson's policy, Take the CITI Human Subjects Research Training Course.
-You must successfully complete the training course to conduct human subjects research at Clarkson.
+You must successfully complete the appropriate training course to conduct human subjects research at Clarkson.
 For help in identifiying the appropriate course to take see the CITI Human Subjects Training Research Instructions.

 After you have read Clarkson's policy and completed the Human Subjects Research Training Course, prepare your IRB protocol using the form and guidelines provided below and submit it to Rebecca Thatcher, IRB Administrative Assistant, CU PO Box 5630, or at firstname.lastname@example.org.
 Please use this e-mail for any and all correspondences regarding the IRB.
 You may also cc Dr. Johndan Johnson-Eilola, Chair of the IRB, at email@example.com.

 Protocols must be submitted to the Division of Research by noon, at least two weeks prior to the selected meeting date below in order to allow the IRB Chair time to pre-review protocols.
 Protocols with significant issues may require revision before being accepted for review by the full IRB.
 Please note that any required revisions, as a result of the pre-review, would need to be completed no later than one week prior to the selected meeting date.